KyleRego/KyleRego.github.io/collections/_posts/2023-03-15-how-to-recurse-through-a-parsed-json-ruby-object.markdown

 mathjax: false
 ---

-I had a task today that I figured the easiest thing to do involved iterating through all of the values in some parsed JSON Ruby objects.
+I had to do something today that the easiest way I could think of involved iterating through all of the values in some parsed JSON Ruby objects.
 This problem was very similar to one I solved a long time ago: [counting the number of times a symbol appears in an S-expression](/how-to-design-programs).
-This post demonstrates the method (after a little refactoring) I wrote today to solve this problem.
+This post shows the method (after a little refactoring) I wrote to solve this problem.

 *TODO: Is the approach here pretty pointless if a standard library thing I don't know about does the same thing and would be more obvious?
 Even so, the method here is somewhat interesting and the post is a good review of JSON, recursion, and Ruby closures.*